onflow/flow/flips/20220503-interaction-templates.md

     data: {
         type: "transaction", // "transaction" || "script"
         interface: "asadf23234...fas234234", // ID of InteractionTemplateInterface this conforms to.
-        version: "1.23.0", // Semver version of this Interaction
         messages: {
             title: {
                 i18n: { // Internationalised (BCP-47) set of human readable messages about the interaction